 1998 - 2003: FOCUS WELLNESS

-In 1998, the german Hartmut Lademacher becomes the new owner of the hotel.
+In 1998, the German Hartmut Lademacher becomes the new owner of the hotel.
 The Spa trend gaining popularity in Europe.
 Le Mirador had probably been ahead of its time in the 80's with its Spa but entering the 21st century, it was time to redefine the concept.
-From 1999 to 2002, the Health Center Clinique Lémana offered its specialised revitalising therapy Cellvital at Le Mirador.
+From 1999 to 2002, the Health Center Clinique Lémana offered its specialized revitalizing therapy Cellvital at Le Mirador.
 In 2003, Le Mirador Spa became the only Givenchy Spa in Switzerland.
 Also in 2003, the Swiss Anti-age Group joined Le Mirador, replacing the Swiss Anti-Age group.
-Additionally the fitness area of the Hotel has been successful renovated in 2003.
+Additionally, the fitness area of the Hotel has been successfully renovated in 2003.

 2003 - 2015: GETTING BIGGER

 On January 1st, 2003, Le Mirador became Le Mirador Kempinski after a management contract was signed with Kempinski Hotels & Resort.
 In 2004, important renovations took place with the extension project in mind.
-The building was extended by 6 metres, allowing the creation of an enhanced Fitness centre and of a larger banquet room for up to 350 people.
+The building was extended by 6 meters, allowing the creation of an enhanced Fitness center and of a larger banquet room for up to 350 people.
 In 2009, a new wing is built.
-Le Mirador closes for some moths to renovate the historical building and create the new reception, 45 Junior Suites and new break out rooms (Chardonne).
+Le Mirador closes for some months to renovate the historic building and create the new reception, 45 Junior Suites and new break out rooms (Chardonne).
 2015: Le Mirador Resort & Spa signs the end of its management contract with the Kempinski group.
-The hotel is independant again.
+The hotel is independent again.

 2016: Mr Hon Kwok Lung, new owner of Le Mirador Resort & Spa.